influitive/seedomatic/readme.markdown

 * `always` - Always update, even if the model already exists.

 The default seed mode is `always`.

+### Lookups

+If your seeds depend on other seeded data, you can use *lookups* to locate other records.
+Just add _lookup to the name of any property, and then provide parameters to look up that data.
+Seed-O-Matic will search for a record that matches the criteria you specified.
+Seed-O-Matic will automatically determine the type of record to look up based on the association in your model.

+*Warning*: Currently, lookups will only work correctly if the record exists at the time that the seed was run.
+If the item you're looking up is located in another seed file, ensure that it is imported first (by putting it in a higher alphabetical order).

+Examples:

+#### With key / value lookup parameters

+    category_lookup:
+      code: lookup_code

+This will set the `category` of the lookup to the first category with a `code` of `lookup_code`

+#### With a string

+    category_lookup: name ilike '%code%'

+This will look for category records matching the SQL fragment you passed in.

 ### Importing specific directories, or specific files.